kallisti5/rivian-service-guide/guides/low-voltage/12v-replacement.md

   1. Ensure the vehicle is on stable, level ground.
   2. Ensure doors are unlocked, and the frunk is open.
   3. Place the vehicle into service mode.
+  4. Remove the plastic cover at the top of the frunk by lifting it up.
   4. Locate the red high voltage disconnect cable in the top right portion of the frunk.
 Release the clip and pull the loop connector.
   5. Using a flat-head screwdriver, carefully remove the plastic red covers from the top of the battery terminals.
   6. Take a clear photo of your batteries, notating where all wires go.